dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 ## Staging environment <Lifecycle status='beta' />

 :::note
 Currently in limited availability beta.
+Contact support or your account team if you're interested in beta access.
 :::

 Staging environments are useful ways to grant developers access to deployment workflows and tools while controlling access to production data.
 They are configured with their own long-living branch (for example, `staging`) that may be very similar to `main` in many ways while potentially limiting the data the developers can access.